Senegal

 Oil and Gas Production

 In 2020, Senegal launched its first round for offshore oil and gas licenses.
-The production will begin in 2022, which is expected to substantially accelerate economic growth.
+The production was announced to begin in 2022, but has been pushed; the first gas has started to flow in 2024.
+This could substantially accelerate economic growth.

 Export Products